 In August 2020 the College borrowed £3m on a 3-year fixed-rate basis in order to reduce short term liquidity pressure caused by the impact of Covid-19 coinciding with settlement of the final account for the HB Allen Centre.
+The College refinanced this loan in December 2021 with a new 7-year fixed rate loan of £4m with capital repayments beginning from December 2023.
+This loan amount reflects the total cost of the impact of Covid-19 on the College.

-During the year the College also benefitted from the award of a COVID-19 grant from the Oxford College Contributions Committee.
-As at 31 July 2021 the College had a cash balance of £0.7m, an undrawn overdraft facility of £5m, the £3m 3 year term loan and £40m of long term debt associated with the HB Allen Centre development.
+As at 31 July 2022 the College had a cash balance of £2.4m, an undrawn overdraft facility of £6m, the £4m 7-year term loan and £40m of long-term debt associated with the HB Allen Centre development.